Can dogs eat chocolate? The answer is a firm no.

 There are no benefits to giving your dog chocolate, only drawbacks—and the drawbacks can be serious.
 Be sure to keep your chocolate treats stored away from counter-surfing snouts and paws.

 If you suspect your dog has ingested a significant amount of dark chocolate, consult your vet as soon as possible—don’t wait to see what happens.

 Signs of chocolate poisoning include vomiting, diarrhea, tremors, elevated heart rate, rapid breathing, and seizures.

 In conclusion: Never feed your dog chocolate, even in small amounts!

 If you think your dog has a taste for something sweet, you can’t go wrong with offering blueberries or strawberries as occasional treats that pack loads of health benefits.

 If a dog accidentally eats chocolate, when do they need emergency veterinary care?
 This chart provides estimates for a few example dogs—but different chocolate products have different proportions of cocoa, and dogs have individual levels of susceptibility to theobromine and caffeine.

-Much smaller doses than those listed here can cause vomiting, diarrhea, hyperactivity, and agitation—the quantities listed below could cause serious cardiac problems, and call for immediate medical attention.
+Much smaller doses than those listed here can cause vomiting, diarrhea, hyperactivity, and agitation—the quantities listed above could cause serious cardiac problems, and call for immediate medical attention.
 Keep your dog away from chocolate.
 And, when in doubt, call your veterinarian right away!